CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

     git config --global user.email 'email@wherever.com'
 ```
 ...and added [colors](https://nathanhoad.net/how-to-colours-in-git)
-- cloned a local copy of your repository to your computer using [git](https://thenewstack.io/tutorial-git-for-absolutely-everyone/)
+- cloned a local copy of your repository to your computer using [git](https://thenewstack.io/tutorial-git-for-absolutely-everyone/):
 `git clone https://github.com/yourusername/webmap_1`
 - downloaded a text editor like [Sublime Text](https://www.sublimetext.com/)
-- created the empty files `index.html`, `style.css`, and `map.js` with your editor and added them to your repository
+- created the empty files `index.html`, `style.css`, and `map.js` with your editor and added them to your repository:
 `git add index.html style.css map.js`
-- added, commited, and pushed your changes
+- commited and pushed your changes:
+`git commit -m 'initial import'`
+`git push`
 - viewed the result on your github page